Skip to contents

 ped

 Optional.
 A tidied pedigree object (tidyped), used for extracting labels or grouping information.
-Required when using the grouping parameter.
-If mat is a pedmatrix object, the pedigree can be automatically extracted from its attributes.
+Required when using the by parameter with a plain matrix input.
+If mat is a pedmat object, the pedigree is extracted automatically.

 type